ask-izzy/ask-izzy/README.md

 organisational and technical reasons it's very difficult to make changes to ISS3 which serves the queries.

+## Development debugging
+The following environment variables an be set to any string in order to enable different behaviours to assist debugging:
+  - DEBUG
+  This will increase the verbosity of a number of scripts, usually printing each command before it's executed in shell scripts.

+  - SCREENSHOT_FAILURES
+  This will generate screenshots when a test fails.

 ## Tests
-All tests live in the `test` toplevel directory.
+All tests live in the `test` top level directory.

 Unit tests live in `test/unit` and are invoked from `test/unit.js`.
 They use `mocha`.
 BDD features live in `test/features` with step definitions in `test/steps` invoked from `test/feature.js`.
 They use `yadda`.